dthanh142/bc-interop/SETUP.md

 IOTA does not need a sender for zero-value transactions.
 This means there is no need to create an account and private key to sign the transaction.

 ## Hyperledger Sawtooth

+### Setup Linux
+`sudo apt install libsecp256k1-dev`
+`pip install sawtooth-sdk`

+### Setup MacOS
+Sawtooth only supports version 3.5 because there is no way to install a compatible version of libsecp256k1 on Mac.

+### Start
+Enable commented out imports in api.py.

 Start the node:
 `docker-compose -f docker/docker-compose_hyperledger.yaml up`  (on Linux, sudo may be required)

-### Fix Sawtooth SDK installation issues
-Sawtooth only supports version 3.5.
-Thus, when installing requirements there will be some errors while installing sawtooth-sdk.

-#### Linux
+#### No needed???????

-`sudo apt install libsecp256k1-dev`
-`pip install sawtooth-sdk`

-Not needed??
 `sudo apt-get install python3-pip`
 `sudo pip3 install sawtooth-sdk==1.0.1`
 `apt-get install autoconf automake libtool`